Malinchristina/Playp1/README.md

 Breath Body Spirit is a website for people that want to attend yoga and/or breathwork classes in Gothenburg, Sweden.
 It targets those who are interested in yoga and wellness but also in personal development.

-They users will find information about the yoga and breathwork teacher and testimonials, schedule and how to book a class.
+They users will find information about the yoga and breathwork teacher, testimonials, schedule and how to book a class.

 ## Features